vovagorodok/chess_peripheral_protocol/README.md

 # Chess Peripheral Protocol
-String-based protocol that opens the possibility to connect and play chess from an app (which we call 'central') with devices like electronic boards, clocks, and others (called 'peripherals') in a common way.
+String-based protocol that opens the possibility to connect and play chess from an app (which we call `central`) with devices like electronic boards, clocks, and others (called `peripheral`) in a common way.

 ## Table of contents
 - [Physical layer](#physical-layer)